IgniteUI/help-topics/topics/02_Controls/igPieChart/~igPieChart.md

 The following topics provide additional information related to this topic.

-- [Ignite UI Overview](NetAdvantage-for-jQuery-Overview.html): This topic provides general information about the Ignite UI™ library.
+- [%%ProductName%% Overview](NetAdvantage-for-jQuery-Overview.html): This topic provides general information about the %%ProductName%%™ library.

 - [igDataChart Overview](igDataChart-Overview.html): This topic provides conceptual information about the `igDataChart` control including its main features, minimum requirements for using charts and user functionality.